mrodrz7/mrodrz7/README.md

 - 👋 Hi, I’m @mrodrz7 - also known as @martycodes on Twitter.
 - 👀 I’m interested in teaching others how to get started with coding while sharing my own journey!
-- 🌱 I’m currently re-learning all the fundementals and basics of programming.
+- 🌱 I’m currently re-learning all the fundamentals and basics of programming.
 - 💞️ I’m looking to collaborate on any type of project.
 - 📫 How to reach me: <a href="https://www.twitter.com/martycodes" target="_blank">@martycodes</a> on Twitter or <a href="https://www.linkedin.com/in/martinjrodriguez/">LinkedIn!</a>